replicatedhq/kurl.sh/src/markdown-pages/add-ons/kurl.md

               outcomes:
                 - warn:
                     when: "count < 6"
-                    message: This server has less than 4 CPU cores
+                    message: This server has less than 6 CPU cores
                 - fail:
                     when: "count < 4"
-                    message: This server has less than 2 CPU cores
+                    message: This server has less than 4 CPU cores
                 - pass:
                     when: "count >= 6"
-                    message: This server has at least 4 CPU cores
+                    message: This server has at least 6 CPU cores
 ```

 flags-table